Influencer or preacher?

 Common lies and scams

 The most common claims without any basis of fact or truth are about health, fitness, diets, and getting rich!
 That last one is possibly the most common: click my buttons because I am rich and you are not.
 Fitness and diets are not far behind, for exactly the same reason: I am fit and you are not.
 Follow me, admire me, help me get famous so I can make more money.
-But it is not always only about money, it can get far more nefarious, going down the road of cultism behavior where the benefit to the influencer is not so obvious, and most likely devious.
+But it is not always only about money, it can get far more nefarious, going down the road of cultish behavior where the benefit to the influencer is not so obvious, and most likely devious.

 When in doubt